 We're looking to raise £5000 for production through Greenlit crowdfunding.
-We have applied for a BFI grant, we have in-kind camera kit granted by Antonyms Productions under the Synonyms Community Project and we'll be raising more money at a later point for the post-production process.
+We have in-kind camera kit granted by Antonyms Productions under the Synonyms Community Project and we'll be raising more money at a later point for the post-production process.

 Ask the community

 We'll be filming in Plymouth!
 Can you help us?
 Be in touch if you can offer any services!
 We're still looking for female producing team members.
 Do you work in film and want to be involved?
 Reach out to us, we'd love to hear from you!